danieldriver/danieldriver.github.io/_posts/2007-06-23-brevard-childs-dies.md

 ---
-layout: post
 title: Brevard Childs Dies
-description: "Several people have reacted publicly to the news of Childs’ death.
+desc: "Several people have reacted publicly to the news of Childs’ death.
 Some of them include personal reminiscences."
 category: notes
 tags: [Childs, obituary]
 ---